 - “Service Above Self” award 2005, presented by the Rotary Club of Los Angeles

 - “Award of Merits” 1998, presented by the LA County Fire Department

-Captain Rafael Ortiz, Retired: Ambassador and Future Firefighters Board Member
+Captain Rafael Ortiz, Retired: Future Firefighters Board Member

 He has instructed all manner of subjects and topics for the fire department and is knowledgeable in field exercises, training assessments, and hands-on testing of training programs.

 Ortiz has developed organizational charts for response teams in order to orchestrate resources in a manageable manner during times of crisis.
 As well, he has extensive experience meeting performance objectives set by Federal and State guidelines.